Educating the Whole Student

 Do schools need to adopt a broader definition of student success to include both academic and non- academic skills?

-As a result of adopting a whole child approach, are your students taking more ownership of their learning?
+As a result of adopting a whole student approach, are your students taking more ownership of their learning?

-With a whole child approach, are your students more comfortable asking for help?
+With a whole student approach, are your students more comfortable asking for help?

 “Students don’t just come to school to take a test.
 They come to school to learn, work as a team, and build life skills.
 There’s no better feeling than knowing you’re meeting the needs of all your students.”